Deaf culture in New Zealand: Universal neonatal hearing screening

-Universal neonatal hearing screening (UNHS) is not mandated in New Zealand, however UNHS is nationally managed, and there is an Early Intervention Program.
+Universal neonatal hearing screening (UNHS) is not mandated in New Zealand, however UNHS is nationally managed, and there is an Early Intervention Programme.
 As of 2020, 88.2% of newborns are screened.
 Of those screened, 2.2% are referred for follow-up.
 Of those referred, 15.8% are lost to follow-up.
 Per 1000 babies, 1.1 are confirmed to have permanent child hearing loss (PCHL).
-The average age at which this diagnosis is provided for babies who were screened as infants is 2.1 monthsThere is no data reported for those who were not screened.
+The average age at which this diagnosis is provided for babies who were screened as infants is 2.1 months.
+There is no data reported for those who were not screened.

 Early childhood intervention

-Early Childhood Intervention Services for children in New Zealand are provided by the Ministry of Education Learning Support.
+Early Childhood Intervention services for children in New Zealand are provided by the Ministry of Education Learning Support.
 These services include support from advisors on Deaf children and speech language therapists, among other services.
 Although these support services are available, as of August 2024 wait times to receive help from people such as speech-language therapists had increased by nearly 20% and averaged a 126 day wait.

 Through UNHS screening services, there is a target measurement of having at least 90% of children who need Early Intervention services to begin receiving them by the time they are six months old.
 Data from 2015 indicates that this target was met, with 97.7% of children beginning Early Intervention service by the time they were six months old.

 There is no concrete data figure demonstrating the prevalence of additional disabilities within DHH children, however, there is definitely a high rate of a child having additional disabilities if they have hearing loss.